BenjiD2/QuestSchedulingAssistant/README.md

 This output shows each test suite that was run, whether it passed (`PASS`) or failed (`FAIL`), and a summary at the end indicating the total number of test suites and tests, along with code coverage information.

+## Acceptance Test Details

+The acceptance tests located in `server/tests/acceptance/acceptance.test.js` verify key behaviors of the server API endpoints.
+These tests are designed to confirm that the application responds as expected to various requests, focusing on endpoint accessibility and input validation, independent of database persistence.

+Here are the specific scenarios covered by the current acceptance tests:

+*   **Root Endpoint Accessibility:** Verifies that the root endpoint (`/`) is accessible and returns a 200 status code with the expected welcome message (`Quest Scheduling Assistant API`).
+This confirms the basic functionality of the server being up and running.
+*   **User XP Update Endpoint Input Validation (`POST /api/users/xp`):** Tests that this endpoint correctly handles invalid input.
+It specifically checks that a 400 status code and an appropriate error message are returned when the `userId` is missing or invalid, or when `xpGained` is not a valid positive number.
+This demonstrates the server's input validation logic for this critical endpoint.
+*   **Calendar Events Endpoint Token Requirement (`GET /calendar/events`):** Confirms that attempting to access the calendar events endpoint without providing an access token results in a 400 status code and a specific error message indicating that the token is required.
+This verifies a necessary security/authentication check for this endpoint.
+*   **Time Estimation Endpoint Accessibility (`POST /api/estimate-time` - Placeholder):** This test checks for the basic accessibility of a time estimation endpoint.
+It verifies that a POST request to this endpoint receives a successful response (status code 200-399), indicating that the endpoint is reachable and generally functioning, although it does not validate the estimation logic itself. *Note: You may need to adjust the endpoint path in the test file (`server/tests/acceptance/acceptance.test.js`) to match your actual implementation of the time estimation endpoint.* This test demonstrates that the API route for time estimation is set up and responsive.

+These acceptance tests provide confidence that the core API endpoints are correctly defined, accessible, and perform basic input validation as expected, contributing to the overall reliability of the application's server-side functionality.

 ## Milestone 4A

 In the first iteration, we completed the basic functionality of the web app, including creating a dashboard UI, integrating the Google Calendar API, adding/deleting/modifying tasks, and updating users' schedules accordingly.